Enamul-Haque-Shojib/vehicle_rental_system/README.md

 - There are two roles, admin and customer
 - admin can add, update, delete vehicle, vehicle will be delete when there are no booking active on that vehicle
 - admin can update and delete customer, customer can delete if there are no booking active on that customer
-- admin and customer both can booking any vehicle
+- admin and customer both can booking any vehicle.
-- admin can returned the vehicle by updating booking
+- admin can returned the vehicle by updating booking.
-- customer can cancelled the vehicle by updating booking
+- customer can cancelled the vehicle by updating booking.
-- admin and customer can their access by token
+- admin and customer can their access by token.
-- without token will be unauthorized
+- without token will be unauthorized.

 ### 🛠 Tech Stack